bimalprataps-ctrl/pocket-touch/README.md

 # Philosophy

-Pocket Touch is designed around a simple idea:
+Pocket Touch is built around one principle:

-The future of the web is touch-first.
+The future of the web is touch-first and physics-driven.

-Interfaces should move with intention, react with physicality, and feel closer to native mobile systems than traditional desktop documents.
+Interfaces should not feel static or digital.

+They should feel like real objects with:
+- weight
+- resistance
+- momentum
+- natural motion
+-
-Pocket Touch provides lightweight interaction primitives that help developers build immersive web experiences without heavyweight frameworks.
+Pocket Touch provides the primitives to build these experiences without heavy frameworks.

 ---